 The RESTful APIs are now independent and can talk to Compare Server directly.
+By default, the SOAP APIs are not installed, but you can still choose to install them if you want.

 During install or uninstall of Compare Server, information and error entries are written to log files.
 These plain text files are saved in the current user's temporary folder (for example, C:\Documents and Settings\Admin\Local Settings\Temp).